pranavsundararajan/National-Cyber-Scholarship-2021-Writeups/Forensics/FE02/README.md

 > We're sure there's a flag at cfta-fe02.allyourbases.co - can you find it?

 ## Approach
 Upon visiting the site, we see "Nothing to see here - try elsewhere?".
-During the competition, I only got a DNS error when visiting the link.
+During the competition, I got a DNS error when visiting the link.
 Thus, I used the dig command on terminal which gathers info on DNS.
 Using `dig cfta-fe02.allyourbases.co txt` which shows the text record, we get this.
 ```
 dig cfta-fe02.allyourbases.co txt